Showing posts with label Great Power Politics. Show all posts

 Lord Hastings Lionel Ismay, NATO's first Secretary General, 1952.

 Even worse, this bleak situation shows no signs of improving.
 There were high hopes that 2024 would turn things around and be a comeback year for Germany.
-And until recently, the German government projected a growth rate of 1.3%.
-However, shockingly, they've now been forced to slash this forecast to a mere 0.2%.
-The scariest part is that most economists and business leaders agree.
-This isn't some temporary recession, but a deeper structural problem of the German economic model.
-If you think this is an exaggeration, understand that by now, an astonishing two in three German companies have left Germany, or at least partially relocated abroad, with most citing the sky high energy prices, inflation, over-regulation, and endless political debates as their reasons for leaving.
+Until recently, the German government projected a growth rate of 1.3%.
+However, shockingly, they have now been forced to slash this forecast to a mere 0.2%.
+The scariest part is that most economists and business leaders agree: this isn't just a temporary recession, but a deeper structural problem with the German economic model.
+If you think this is an exaggeration, consider that, by now, an astonishing two in three German companies have left Germany or at least partially relocated abroad, with most citing sky-high energy prices, inflation, over-regulation, and endless political debates as their reasons for leaving.
 What or who is causing this catastrophic collapse of Germany's long-standing economic and industrial prowess?

 » Halting Russian supplies can well create a systemic crisis that would be devastating